RxLaboratory/DuBLF_DuViews/src-docs/docs/index.md

 You can also quickly open windows from a pie menu with the `[Ctrl] + [W]` shortcut.

+!!!
+Note
+    if the *Animation Nodes* addon is installed and enabled, *DuViews* also adds an item to open *Animation Nodes*.
+    You may need to reload *DuViews* if you have enabled *Animation Nodes* after *DuViews*.

 <sub>*Last Modified on <script type="text/javascript"> document.write(document.lastModified) </script>*</sub>